200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-Ouroboros.md

 11-12: The whole train descends into cannibalism.

 PLAYBOOKS
 - The hardholder controls one carriage.
-It can’t be deep and mighty or mostly tents.
+It canâ€™t be deep and mighty or mostly tents.
 - Nobody gets vehicles.
 The chopper gets one extra option for their gang.
-- You can’t play the driver.
+- You canâ€™t play the driver.

 ```
 ## Author Comments (if any)